-CUGN presently offers several courses for transfer credit on an individual basis.
-Some courses are offered in eight-week semesters.
-Others, selected from this catalog, are offered at any time as directed-study courses proctored by a CUGN online professor.
-Please see the CUGN calendar in this catalog for schedules.
-Each three-hour course includes 24 audio lectures, multiple-choice quizzes, textbook reading, discussion forums, ancillary videos, two mentor meetings, and a creative research project.
+Many CUGN courses can be taken for transfer credit on an individual basis, and this includes courses from all three of our Core types - Core 1 (self-study), Core 2 (semester-based), and Core 3 (directed-study).
+Please see the CUGN Academic Calendar in this catalog for schedules for semester-based and directed-study courses.

-Tuition is \$200 per credit hour.
+Each 3 credit hour Core 2 course includes 24 audio lectures, multiple-choice quizzes, textbook reading, discussion forums, ancillary videos, two mentor meetings, and a creative research project.
+Each 3 credit hour Core 3 course also includes 24 audio lectures as well as significant amounts of required reading and other assignments (varies by course).
+Tuition is \$200 per credit hour for Core 2 and Core 3 courses.
 There are no additional fees; however, you will be expected to purchase textbooks.